onetapbeyond/gen_metrics/PITCHME.md

 - Number of `demand` and `events` callbacks
 - Time taken on these callbacks
 - Size of upstream demand
-- Size of events emitted
+- Size of events emitted to meet demand
 - Plus optional detailed statistical metrics

 +++